SamMed05/sm_blog/_posts/2021-12-28-video-games-at-school.md

 This game works better for younger people, but also students of my age (16/17) and older can benefit from Minecraft and the expressive freedom that it gives to the player.

-To provide a real example, my telecommunication professor in this period is teaching me and my classmates the *logic gates*.
-The interesting thing is that you can make [logic gates in Minecraft](https://youtu.be/9EY_XoEImjM) too, and even with no effort.
-If just for one day he showed us how they work at school using this game, I can very confidently predict that the level of attention would skyrocket and the same would happen with the understanding of that argument, in comparison with just chalk and blackboard.
+To provide a real example, in this period my electronics and telecommunications engineering teacher is teaching me and my classmates the *logic gates*.
+Incidentally, you can make working [logic gates in Minecraft](https://youtu.be/9EY_XoEImjM) too (and not only that, but even entire [computers](https://youtu.be/IOoy_eG8efI)!)
+A clever move could be to take advantage of that and show us, during a lesson, how each gate work using Minecraft instead of chalk and blackboard.
+Aside from digital benefits like immediate feedback and unlimited, encouraged experimentation thanks to the interactivity that comes with video games, I'm confident to say that the level of attention would skyrocket and, consequently, chances are that the same would happen with the understanding of that topic.

 ![Logic gates in Minecraft Reddit](https://i.redd.it/g05ar4oaspt61.png)
 <span class="caption">Logic gates in Minecraft.
 Source: <a href="https://www.reddit.com/r/Minecraft/comments/msom4m/compact_and_flat_logic_gates/" target="_blank">Reddit</a></span>